Spokenly Logo

 1. Spokenly · Best Overall

-Category: DictationPrice: Free with local models, Pro $9.99/moPlatforms: macOS, iOS, Windows
+Category: DictationPrice: Free with local models, Pro $9.99/moPlatforms: macOS, Windows, Linux, iOS

-Best for: People who want accurate, private dictation across all their devices without a subscription
+Best for: Anyone who wants accurate, private dictation across all their devices without a mandatory subscription

 Pros

-• +Free with on-device Parakeet and Whisper, plus modern cloud models by default
+• +Free unlimited dictation with on-device Parakeet and Whisper models

-• +Bring your own OpenAI, Deepgram, or Groq key at no extra cost
+• +Modern cloud models by default, or bring your own OpenAI, Deepgram, or Groq key

 • +Custom dictionary and word replacements for names and jargon

-• +Local Only Mode keeps audio on the device for sensitive work
+• +Local Only Mode blocks all outbound network traffic for sensitive work

 Cons